 Protect and Safeguard Your Employees, Customers, Students, and Patients by Taking Four Steps, including Installing Germicidal UV-C Light Disinfection Equipment.

-Taking the following flu prevention steps is recommended, since there is no flu cure, it’s best to just avoid the flu altogether.
-The surprise is that, it’s not just flu shots and hygiene; using Ultraviolet UV-C light can increase your chances of not getting the flu, or spreading flu germs to others.
+Taking the following flu prevention steps is recommended.
+Since there is no flu cure, it’s best to just avoid the flu altogether.
+The surprise is that flu prevention involves more than just flu shots and hygiene; using Ultraviolet UV-C light can increase your chances of not getting the flu, or spreading flu germs to others.
 Installation of Germicidal Ultraviolet Purification Equipment should be an airborne precaution in hospitals, offices, colleges, schools, and all occupied areas where cross-contamination is a concern.
 Installation of a Germicidal UV-C Air Sanitizer should be an essential step for airborne infection control and prevention of communicable diseases.

 The Center for Disease Control and Prevention (CDC) recommends the FIRST step in flu prevention is to take time to get the flu vaccine.